quantumas/quickrtlwrapper/README.md

-# This is not safe to use as far as I know, virtually no testing done yet, just a reference for wrapping ideas
+This is not safe to use as far as I know, virtually no testing done yet, just a reference for wrapping ideas

 # Quick RTL UI + LND/NEUTRINO LOOP wrapper w/ nwjs for Windows

-330 mb https://drive.google.com/file/d/1jXJXQc7lQU2aAfBB575-qypwzPyohg6d/view?usp=sharing too big for github, not enough time yet to do smaller
+285 MB compressed zip file
+786 MB uncompressed
+no installation necessary, portable, requires to just run RTL.exe or assemble yourself from parts via instructions below

+Zip file too big for github: https://drive.google.com/file/d/1pQbQwQPlmzFq9q5CZ73DHw3l2LJWr6F1/view?usp=sharing

 tldr: I just run RTL.exe which runs all the above
 For now no wallets, macroons, or passwords there except overall default RTL pass `satoshi` that can change in settings.